raufzer/Number_Base_Converter_Program/README.md

 # Number Base Converter
 This is a mini-project in C that allows you to convert a number from one base to another.
 The program supports conversion between bases 2 to 36, and can be run on any machine that has a C compiler installed.

-# Getting Started
-To get started with this project, follow these steps:

-Clone this repository to your local machine.

-Open the project folder in your preferred code editor.

-Compile the converter.c file using a C compiler of your choice.
-For example, if you are using GCC on a Linux machine, you can run the following command in your terminal:

-Copy code
-gcc -o converter converter.c
-Run the converter executable by typing the following command in your terminal:

-bash
-Copy code
-./converter
-This will start the program and display a menu with options for converting a number from one base to another.

 # Usage
 To use this program, follow these steps: